Chris Pronger: Anaheim Ducks (2006–2009)

 In 2007, Pronger played an important role for the Ducks run as they won the Stanley Cup.
-It was also Pronger's second-straight finals appearance.
-During the Conference Finals, Pronger was suspended for one game for a check on Detroit Red Wings winger Tomas Holmström.
+It was also Pronger's second-straight Final appearance.
+During the Conference Final, Pronger was suspended for one game for a check on Detroit Red Wings winger Tomas Holmström.
 He later criticized the Canadian media's coverage of the incident.
-In the final round, Pronger was suspended for one game for elbowing Ottawa Senators winger Dean McAmmond in the head during Game 3.
+In the final round, Pronger was suspended for one game for elbowing Ottawa Senators winger Dean McAmmond in the head during game three.
 With the Stanley Cup victory, he became a member of the Triple Gold Club.

 On September 28, 2007, Pronger was named captain of the Ducks, replacing Scott Niedermayer, who sat out the beginning of the 2007–08 season.
 Although Niedermayer returned to the lineup later in the season, Pronger remained captain until the start of next season, when Niedermayer was renamed captain.
 Pronger retained a role as alternate captain.

 On March 12, 2008, Pronger was involved in an incident with Vancouver's Ryan Kesler.
 Pronger, after being tangled up with Kesler behind the Anaheim blue line, stomped unnecessarily on Kesler's leg.
 Kesler was not injured and upon initial review the NHL did not suspend Pronger.
 However, upon new video evidence which provided a better angle, the NHL again reviewed the incident and issued Pronger an eight-game suspension.
 The suspension was criticized by some as insufficient, as Chris Simon had received a 30-game suspension for a stomp earlier that season, with some suggesting the NHL gave preferential treatment towards Pronger as an NHL MVP and an "ambassador for the game".
 He returned to the ice April 6 against the Phoenix Coyotes in Anaheim's last regular-season game of the year.

 The 2008–09 season was quite successful for Pronger, who played his 1,000th career game on February 20, 2009.
 The Ducks would rally late in the season to jump into eighth place of the Western Conference.
 They dispatched the Presidents' Trophy-winning San Jose Sharks in six games before falling to the Detroit Red Wings in seven games.
 Pronger had 2 goals and 8 assists in 13 playoff games.